InfiniteSearchSpace/Automata-Gen-3/README.md

 - Right click to start and stop the automata

-- Scroll up or down to change the subfunction (unlabeled numbers currently)
+- Scroll up or down to change the subfunction (unlabelled numbers currently)

-- Click scrollwheel to change the function category
+- Click scroll-wheel to change the function category

 - Left click to execute a function